-- 4.1.1 As members and officers: - A. We will always behave in a way which is consistent with our Core Behaviours and will treat each other, our colleagues, members of the public, constituents and representatives of partner organisations with respect whether by words, actions or inference and treat them with courtesy at all times.
-As members, we acknowledge that it is unacceptable to comment on the abilities or behaviour the conduct or capabilities of officers in public and, as such, we will We will avoid personal attacks, refrain from using disrespectful or offensive language and avoid undermining respect for officers.
-As officers, we acknowledge that the same approach is required in our interactions with members and that members can advocate on behalf of their constituents. - B. We will ensure that any feedback given is in the spirit of continuous improvement and based on fact. - C. We will be conscious that the Council is an equal opportunity employer and that members and officers are each bound collectively by a legislative framework. - 4.1.2 As members: - A. We will acknowledge the impartiality of officers and will not exert any pressure on them in respect of report recommendations or in respect of their decisionmaking under delegated authority.
-We accept that if we wish to see officers' recommendations in a final report changed we will do so through motions or amendments at the appropriate meeting and will not approach senior officers or authors directly. - B. We recognise our role in holding officers to account and will adopt appropriate questioning techniques which allow for impartial and professional responses, avoiding leading and politically loaded questions. - C. We note that any suggestion by members of a lack of officer impartiality or capability will be responded to under the terms of paragraphs 2.2 and 2.3 above. - D. Where we require information from a service for case work, we will request that information through the members' enquiries system or, in appropriate circumstances, from a relevant senior officer.
+- 4.1.1 As members and officers: - A. We will always behave in a way which is consistent with our Guiding Principles and will treat each other, our colleagues, members of the public, constituents and representatives of partner organisations with respect whether by words, actions or inference and treat them with courtesy at all times.
+As members, we acknowledge that it is unacceptable to comment on the conduct or capabilities of officers in public.
+We will avoid personal attacks, refrain from using disrespectful or offensive language and avoid undermining respect for officers.
+As officers, we acknowledge that the same approach is required in our interactions with members and that members can advocate on behalf of their constituents. - B. We will ensure that any feedback given is in the spirit of continuous improvement and based on fact. - C. We will be conscious that the Council is an equal opportunity employer and that members and officers are each bound collectively by a legislative framework. - 4.1.2 As members: - A. We will acknowledge the impartiality of officers and will not exert any pressure on them in respect of report recommendations or in respect of their decision-making under delegated authority.
+We accept that if we wish to see officers' recommendations in a final report changed we will do so through motions or amendments at the appropriate meeting and will not approach senior officers or authors directly. - B. We recognise our role in holding officers to account and will adopt appropriate questioning techniques which allow for impartial and professional responses, avoiding leading and politically loaded questions. - C. We note that any suggestion by members of a lack of officer impartiality or capability will be responded to under the terms of paragraphs 2.2 and 2.3 above. - D. Where we require to request a service on behalf of a constituent, then we will do so through the appropriate channel (Online services | Aberdeen City Council)